 UW Health Athletic Training Residency

 UW Health Sports Medicine is currently seeking accreditation for its Athletic Training Residency program, and is not accredited by the Commission on Accreditation of Athletic Training Education (CAATE) at this time.
-The institution will be submitting a self-study to begin the accreditation process on July 1, 2016.
+The institution has submitted a self-study to begin the accreditation process on July 1, 2016.
 Submission of the self-study and completion of a site visit does not guarantee that the program will become accredited.
 Learn more